jacobvarner/hoops-jacobvarner/_posts/2021-1-4-jacob-varner-top-25-college-basketball-rankings-january-4-2021.md

  - Marquette on the road by 17

 **Losses:**
- - Virginia Tech at home by 8 in OT
+ - Virginia Tech on a neutral court by 8 in OT

 #### 4. Texas (8-1)